chphr/christoph-rieger/_posts/2023-05-16-McGill-Personal-Finance.md

 rating: 5
 comments: true
 comments_id: 2
-last_modified_at: 2023-05-23
+last_modified_at: 2023-09-22
 ---

-# Empowering Students for a Lifetime of Financial Wellness - The McGill Personal Finance Essentials Course
+# Empowering Canadians for a Lifetime of Financial Wellness - The McGill Personal Finance Essentials Course

 Learn more about the free personal finance course provided by RBC and the McGill university can set you up for financial success